d12frosted/elpa-mirror/gnu/mct-readme.txt

   provided primarily to raise awareness about this state of affairs.

-[Live completion] See section 3.2
+[Live completion] See section 3.1

-[Selecting candidates with mct-minibuffer-mode] See section 4.2
+[Selecting candidates with mct-mode] See section 4.2

-[Blocklist for commands or completion categories] See section 3.5.2
+[Blocklist for commands or completion categories] See section 3.4.2

-3.8 Hide the Completions mode line ──────────────────────────────────
+3.7 Hide the Completions mode line ──────────────────────────────────

   Brief: Do not show a mode line in the Completions’ buffer.